 - You might even expect perfection from the people around you.

 Does this sound like fun?
 I don't think so.
-Being stuck in the perfectionist trap makes you experience more distress, anxiety and even depression.
-When you fail to achieve your perfect standards you feel guilt and disappointment which leads to low self-esteem.
-So isn't it time you got out of this nasty trap which does no good?
+Being stuck in the perfectionist trap makes you experience more distress, anxiety, and even depression.
+When you fail to achieve your perfect standards, you feel guilt and disappointment, which leads to low self-esteem.
+So isn't it time you got out of this nasty trap that does no good?

 - Challenge the thoughts which take you to the perfectionist trap.
-Are you jumping into conclusions with your judgement?
+Are you jumping to conclusions with your judgment?
 Is this really as bad as it seems?
 Are you exaggerating the negative aspect of the situation?
 What other way could you look at the situation that would be more helpful?

 - Replace your thoughts with more constructive ones.
 How could you change your thought so it's more truthful?
 What distortions can you take out from it?
 Re-create the thought in a way that motivates you rather than stresses you.
 If you are committed to seeing it as a failure, then 'rebrand' it as a learning experience that's helping you grow and develop.

-- I'm probably jumping into conclusions here and exaggerating on what the rejection from the journal meant.
+- I'm probably jumping to conclusions here and exaggerating about what the rejection from the journal meant.
 There probably aren't mistakes in the paper because it was reviewed numerous times by different people before I submitted it.
 My research was done accurately hence the new findings I discovered are not worthless.

 - The paper was reviewed numerous times before I submitted it so I know the quality is high.
 The journal very rarely accepts qualitative research studies so them rejecting my paper is not a reflection of the paper itself.
 I can submit the paper to a journal that accepts qualitative research studies.

-There are several other activities and exercises that can reinforce the positive effects of retraining your brain, and help you let go of your neurotic perfectionistm.
-Personally, the tactics I've outlined below are the ones which I have found most effective in maintaining my perfectionism at a healthy level.
+There are several other activities and exercises that can reinforce the positive effects of retraining your brain, and help you let go of your neurotic perfectionism.
+Personally, the tactics I've outlined below are the ones that I have found most effective in maintaining my perfectionism at a healthy level.